openingscience/book/_posts/2013-08-17-open_innovation_and_crowdsourcing_in_science.md

 subject and scientists working in this field of knowledge can therefore be included as contributors.

 A very vivid example is the [“Galaxy Zoo”](http://www.galaxyzoo.org) project.
-Briefly, the task is tohelp classify galaxies.
+Briefly, the task is to help classify galaxies.
 Volunteers are asked to help and it turned out that the classifications <http://www.galaxyzoo.org>
 provides are as good as those from professional astronomers.
 The results are also of use to a large number of researchers.